-We own three patent families describing composition of matter claims encompassing PROTAC targeted protein degrader compounds addressing ER and associated methods of treating cancer.
-The first patent family has two pending U.S. applications and 18 foreign patent applications describing composition of matter and method of use claims covering ARV-471.
+We own six patent families describing composition-of-matter claims encompassing PROTAC targeted protein degrader compounds addressing ER and associated methods of treating cancer.
+The first patent family has two issued U.S. patents, two pending U.S. applications, two granted foreign patents, and 20 pending foreign patent applications describing composition-of-matter and method of use claims covering ARV-471.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2037 without taking potential patent term extension into account.
-The second patent family has two pending U.S. applications describing claims directed to methods of treating cancer using ARV-471.
+The second patent family has two pending U.S. applications and one pending PCT application describing claims directed to methods of treating cancer using ARV-471 as a monotherapy, and also combined with an additional anti-cancer agent.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2040 without taking potential patent term extension into account.
-The third patent family has a pending U.S. application describing claims directed to methods of treating cancer using ARV-471 co-administered with a chemotherapeutic agent.
-Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2040 without taking potential patent term extension into account.
+The third patent family has a pending U.S. application describing claims directed to crystalline forms of ARV-471.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
+The fourth patent family has a pending U.S. application describing claims directed to methods of treating cancer with ARV-471 in patients with specific ER mutations.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
+The fifth patent family has one issued U.S. patent, one pending U.S. patent application, and two pending foreign applications describing alternative ER-based PROTAC compounds and methods of use to treat cancer.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2039 without taking potential patent term extension into account.
+The sixth patent family has one issued U.S. patent, one pending U.S. patent application, and 13 pending foreign applications describing alternative ER-based PROTAC compounds and methods of use to treat cancer.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2038 without taking potential patent term extension into account.

-We and Yale co-own eight patent families describing composition of matter claims of PROTAC targeted protein degrader compounds addressing certain discovery and other potential protein targets, and associated methods of use.
-Patent applications for each of these have been filed in the United States.
-In addition, patent applications have been filed under the Patent Cooperation Treaty at the international stage for four of the families and with the European Patent Office for one of the families.
+We and Yale co-own nine patent families describing composition of matter claims of PROTAC targeted protein degrader compounds addressing certain discovery and other potential protein targets, and associated methods of use.
+Patent applications for each of these are pending in the United States.
+In addition, patent applications are pending at the international stage of the PCT for six of the families and with the European Patent Office for one of the families.
 Our rights to these patent applications are governed by the Yale License Agreement described below.

-We also co-own with Genentech three United States patent applications to PROTAC targeted protein degrader compounds addressing a specific protein.
-Arvinas' rights to that patent application are governed by the Genentech License Agreement described below.
+We also co-own with Genentech two pending U.S. patent applications, and 27 foreign patent applications directed to PROTAC targeted protein degrader compounds addressing a specific protein.
+Our rights to these patent applications are governed by the Genentech License Agreement described below.